f0rk3b0mb/bicWC/README.md

 the answer is two there is one with ip xxx.100 and xxx.101

-What if the ip of the ntp server?
+What is the ip of the ntp server?

 here we will use the ntp filter in wireshark